My life got flipped, turned upside down

 Will: [beat] Even better.

-- Karma Houdini: 3 notable instances, all involving Uncle Phil's car being GTA'd.
+- Three notable instances, all involving Phil's car:

 - Lady Penelope in "Nice Lady" certainly qualifies, as she turns out to be an arrogant, self-entitled party girl who also resorts to stealing the car to escape Will and Geoffrey's watch when they volunteer to take her to the opera on the behalf of her wealthy father.
 She then goes to an exotic club where the two attempt to retrieve her before she slips away again, coming home pretending nothing had ever happened.
 Unlike the previous instance, Uncle Phil suspects that something was up, but decides he'd rather not hear it, and so she receives nothing for her actions.

-- The guy who shot Will in "Bullets Over Bel-Air" is never brought to justice (as far as we know).
+- The guy who shot Will in "Bullets Over Bel-Air" is never brought to justice.

 - Kids Driving Cars: One episode reveals that 14-year-old Ashley has been secretly driving cars ever since she was twelve years old.
 But it turns out to be a good thing, because nobody else is around to drive her pregnant mother to the hospital to have her baby.

-- Knight of Cerebus: In "Bullets Over Bel-Air," a nameless armed thief holds Carlton and Will at gunpoint while they're at an ATM.
+- In "Bullets Over Bel-Air," a nameless armed thief holds Carlton and Will at gunpoint while they're at an ATM.
 He shoots Will after he took the bullet for Carlton and runs away.
-Because of his actions, it leads to Carlton buying himself a gun as an attempt to protect himself and his family members and to the biggest Tear Jerker in the show in which Will begged Carlton to give him the gun when he was visiting him in the hospital.
+Because of his actions, it leads to Carlton buying himself a gun as an attempt to protect himself and his family members.
+Will begs Carlton to give him the gun while he's visiting him in the hospital.

-- Another famous example, is "Poppa's Got a Brand New Excuse", where Will Smith's father visits him and gives him a Hope Spot that he will become a part of his life.
-Uncle Phil and Aunt Vivian don't believe him, and sure enough, Will's father tries to leave him behind again.
-The episode begins lighthearted, but ends with a heartbroken Will Smith promising to make it without his father while breaking down crying.
-A sad and sympathetic Uncle Phil gives Will a Cool Down Hug.
+- In "Poppa's Got a Brand New Excuse", Will's father visits him and gives him a Hope Spot that he will become a part of his life.
+Phil and Vivian don't believe him, and sure enough, Will's father tries to leave him behind again.
+The episode begins lighthearted, but ends with a heartbroken Will promising to make it without his father while breaking down crying.
+A sad and sympathetic Phil gives Will a Cool Down Hug.

 Nicky: It's the same mom.